prasannavl/knowledge/README.md

-# knowledge
+# Prasanna's Knowledge Map

-Documenting all this things, for reference, research and life.
+Documenting all this things for reference, research and life.

 ## See Also